Continuing Care Treatment

-Christian drug and alcohol addiction treatment is so much more than detox and a residential stay.
+Continuing care treatment at Christian drug and alcohol addiction rehab is so much more than detox and a residential stay.
 Many recovering addicts feel that after the calls, the evaluations and assessments, the various therapy sessions and inpatient treatment, rehab is done.
 After all, that’s the point of rehab!
 However, the caring staff at New Creation Treatment, experienced in addiction treatment and in many instances having personal experience with the struggles involved in treating addiction, are ready to help ensure your treatment is long-lasting and continuous.

 Getting the help you need from a residential addiction treatment program is only the beginning of the path towards recovery.

-Continuing care, which some centers call aftercare, helps those completing inpatient or outpatient treatment to re-enter their lives while maintaining their sobriety.
+Continuing care treatment, which some centers call aftercare, helps those completing inpatient or outpatient treatment to re-enter their lives while maintaining their sobriety.
 Relapse is an ever-present concern for recovering addicts.
 For example, in lots of cases the social life the recovering addict once knew is focused around using or drinking; even normal social engagements are fraught with triggers.
 “It’s just a glass of wine!”
-New Creation Treatment Continuing Care programs are there to help our alumni avoid relapse triggers, manage their social lives, learn to cope with difficult situations, and to rebuild healthy relationships with friends and family.
+New Creation Treatment Continuing Care programs are there to help our alumni with relapse prevention, manage their social lives, learn to cope with difficult situations, and to rebuild healthy relationships with friends and family.

 There are many continuing care treatment options for New Creation Treatment graduates.
 Some examples: